cakephp/docs/en/core-libraries/logging.rst

     // configure tmp/logs/payments.log to receive all types, but only
     // those with `payments` scope
     CakeLog::config('payments', array(
-        'engine' => 'FileLog',
+        'engine' => 'SyslogLog',
         'types' => array('info', 'error', 'warning'),
-        'scopes' => array('payments'),
+        'scopes' => array('payments')
-        'file' => 'payments.log',
     ));

-    CakeLog::warning('this gets written only to shops.log', 'orders');
+    CakeLog::warning('this gets written only to shops stream', 'orders');
-    CakeLog::warning('this gets written to both shops.log and payments.log', 'payments');
+    CakeLog::warning('this gets written to both shops and payments streams', 'payments');
-    CakeLog::warning('this gets written to both shops.log and payments.log', 'unknown');
+    CakeLog::warning('this gets written to both shops and payments streams', 'unknown');

 In order for scopes to work correctly, you **must** define the accepted ``types`` on all loggers you want to use scopes with.